Form: A shrub with a casual, unkempt appearance.

 from its roots.

 Drought tolerant: Four to six weeks depending on the extent of its root system.

 In the wild it is found next to dry washes.

 Water once established: Once a month to weekly depending on appearance.
 It withstands

 Soil: Well drained, dry, pH 6.6-8.5 (neutral to alkaline).

-Prune: After the spring bloom, remove damaged or diseased stems, and shape.
+Prune: After the spring bloom, remove damaged or diseased stems, and trim to shape.

 Uses: Ornamental, hummingbird garden.
-Flowers can be used in salads.
+The flowers can be used in salads.